 Let’s dig in!

 In planning for high turnover numbers, most companies intend to hire new staff but don’t plan to increase head count.
-Only 27% of organizations intend to increase their overall head count and 14% plan to reduce it.
+Only 13% of organizations intend to increase their overall head count, while 10% plan to reduce it.

-Voluntary turnover due to employee resignation (17.8%) was much higher than involuntary turnover (6.7%), where the company terminated the employee.
+The average rate of voluntary turnover due to employee resignation (17.3%) was much higher than the rate of involuntary turnover (4.8%), where the company terminated the employee.

-Retail and Wholesale saw the highest voluntary turnover percentage at 53%.
-The Chemicals and Energy sectors show some of the lowest voluntary turnover rates ( 16.5% and 15.4%, respectively), and include jobs that require more education and are better paid, which may contribute to job satisfaction and longevity.
+The Retail and Wholesale industry saw the highest average voluntary turnover percentage, at 32.9%.
+The Chemicals and Energy sectors showed some of the lowest average rates of voluntary turnover, at 11.7% and 12.3%, respectively.
+These sectors typically include jobs that require more education and receive better pay, which may contribute to improved job satisfaction and longevity.

-Position within the company also seems to influence the turnover rate.
+Position within the company also influences the turnover rates.
 Heads of organizations and executives across all industries have significantly lower voluntary turnover rates than entry-level positions.

 The same trends are true for involuntary turnover, as executive and management roles have lower involuntary turnover rates than white- and blue-collar positions.

-This survey included responses from between 200 and 400 businesses.
-The following is a glimpse at the average voluntary turnover rates for certain roles:
+This survey included responses from between 200 and 400 businesses in each category.
+The following is a glimpse at the average voluntary turnover rates by position:

-With high turnover rates, businesses must find new hires to fill the roles; however, 67% of organizations (based on 2,263 respondents) say they have difficulty hiring or retaining employees.
-The most difficult sectors in which to hire and retain employees are:
+With high turnover rates, businesses must find new hires to fill the roles.
+However, 55.5% of organizations (based on 2,102 respondents) say they have difficulty hiring or retaining employees.
+Of those organizations, the following industries have the highest percentage of difficulty:

 Publicly traded and privately owned organizations tend to find new hires easier than state-owned enterprises and nonprofits.